HenryLoenwind/enderio-wiki/Fluid-Conduits.md

 It also has extra options in its GUI that the other types don't: Channels(Insertion and Extraction), Priority(Insertion), Filter Upgrades(Insertion and Extraction), Round Robin(Extraction), Self Feed(Extraction), Function Upgrades(Extraction).

 ## The GUI of all Fluid conduits is split between their 2 modes: *insert* and *extract*.
-They can be toggled independently.
+These modes can be toggled independently.

 ### Insert